Apr 22, 2021

 - Isolated resources.
-If compared to shared hosting, the resources you get with the cloud will be fully dedicated to you an no one else.
+If compared to shared hosting, the resources you get with the cloud will be fully dedicated to you and no one else.

 - A free lifetime SSL certificate.
-Keep your visitor data safe!
+Keep your visitor’s data safe.
 As HTTPS is becoming the new standard of the web, it’s important to keep up with the latest practices.

-- CloudFlare integration.
-Add an additional layer of DDoS protection, WAF, monitoring tools, and much more advanced features.
+- Cloudflare integration.
+Add an additional layer of DDoS protection, WAF, monitoring tools, and other advanced features.

 What type of websites need cloud hosting?

-Businesses that mostly rely on their website uptime reap the highest benefits.
-If you expect large traffic spikes right off the bat, cloud hosting is also the way to go.
+Businesses that rely on their website’s uptime reap the highest benefits.
+If you expect large traffic spikes right off the bat, cloud hosting is the way to go.

-If you’re looking for power without the technical struggle, cloud hosting is surely the right pick.
+If you’re looking for power without the technical struggle, cloud hosting is the right pick.